erhanersoz/JavaScript30/28 - Video Speed Controller/README.md

 ```js
 speed.addEventListener("mousemove", handleMove);
 ```
-the `handleMove` method triggers when mouse move on speed bar.
+the `handleMove` method will be triggered when mouse move on speed bar.

 <br/>